 The two major types of lung cancer are non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).
 NSCLC accounts for about 85% of all lung cancers and includes:

 - Adenocarcinoma, which is the most common form of lung cancer in the US and accounts for about 50% of cases.
 It is an invasive tumor that has five different growth patterns.
 These include lepidic, which grows along the alveolar walls; acinar, which forms round/oval glands; papillary and micropapillary, both of which have fibrovascular cores; and solid, which is sheets of tumor cells.
 The lesions are peripheral or central, arising from the epithelium of small airways and showing evidence of glandular activity (sometimes producing mucin).

-SCLC comprises about 15% of lung cancers.
-This form involves the wall of a major bronchus, arising from specialized neuroendocrine cells (K cells) in the lungs, which show extensive mitotic activity and foci of necrosis.
+SCLC comprises about 10-15% of lung cancers.
+This form involves the wall of a major bronchus, arising from specialized neuroendocrine cells in the lungs, which show extensive mitotic activity and foci of necrosis.
 The tumor is commonly a central, perihilar mass, and 70% of patients have metastasis at time of diagnosis.
 Virtually all small cell cancers are attributable to tobacco use.

 Smoking.
 Tobacco smoking accounts for approximately 90% of lung cancers.
 Initially, tobacco smoke irritates the bronchial epithelium and paralyzes the respiratory cilia, depriving the respiratory mucosa of its defense and clearance mechanisms.
 The carcinogens in tobacco smoke then act on the epithelium, giving rise to atypical cells, which form the first stage of cancer: carcinoma in situ.
-After metaplastic transformation, the cancer invades bronchial and pulmonary tissues and subsequently metastasizes hematogenously or via lymphatics.
+After dysplastic transformation, the cancer invades bronchial and pulmonary tissues and subsequently metastasizes hematogenously or via lymphatics.